phr85/cli-robot/README.md

 ### atc

-This job generate a map of *Acute Toxic Class*-data.
+This job generates a map of *Acute Toxic Class*-data.

 **Downloads**